Co-Founder and Executive Director, Everyday Juice Limited

 As a side project, Andy and I have a strong advocacy of the Yorkshire Cancer Centre based in St James’ Hospital, Leeds.
 For a number of years now we have set up and delivered an annual event aimed at raising funds for this fantastic charity called the Great Yorkshire Stairclimb.
 Using the 32-storey stairwell at Bridgewater Place, athletes start at the bottom and run to the top as quick as they can; it’s harder than it sounds!
 We haven’t been able to run the event the past year or so because of work commitments, but we’re hoping to bring the event back to Leeds very soon.

-It’s been fantastic to be invited to University events throughout this landmark year and something that I have taken with great pride.
+It was fantastic to be invited to University events throughout the landmark year in 2016 and something that gave me great pride.
 What really stands out to me through speaking with colleagues, students, alumni and fellow partners, is that everyone involved with the University is so because of their passion for the organisation.
 Having a brew in Parliament has definitely been a highlight of life so far, although sadly it wasn’t Yorkshire Tea!

 I’ve always had a love for sport, in particular rugby league.
 Naturally I’m a Leeds Rhinos fan.
 However, in more recent years I seem to be made of glass so I don’t don the rugby pitch any longer.
 Nowadays I have set my sights on triathlon, with cycling being a personal favourite.